MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-configure-compression-storage.md

 ## Query a quantized vector field using oversampling

-Query syntax for a compressed or quantized vector field is the same as for non-compressed vector fields, unless you want to override parameters associated with oversampling or reranking with original vectors.
+Query syntax for a compressed or quantized vector field is the same as for noncompressed vector fields, unless you want to override parameters associated with oversampling or reranking with original vectors.

 Recall that the [vector compression definition](#add-compressions-to-a-search-index) in the index has settings for `rerankWithOriginalVectors` and `defaultOversampling` to mitigate the effects of a smaller vector index.
 You can override the default values to vary the behavior at query time.
 For example, if `defaultOversampling` is 10.0, you can change it to something else in the query request.